Thiesjoo/raspi-dash/services/sink/Sink Docs.md

 Once a day has passed:
 - *Check if an archive is there*
 - Gather all data from this day,
-- Calculate hourly average's (Or add all value's together)
+- Gather device data from dev-reg
-- Calculate max and min of this day (If specified in device registry)
+- Get method of aggregating the data

 - Make a new archive object with data